-A way to say what I do is that I facilitate human connection and cooperation through empathic communication with ourselves and others.
-More deeply, my work is about ways of relating to consciousness and dimensions of human awareness and language that allow greater effectiveness in responding to interpersonal and social-systemic difficulties and conflicts.
-I teach a form of empathic communication that comes out of an international body of work called Nonviolent Communication (NVC).
-My vision and mission is that empathic communication is seen as an integral part of health and wellness, resolving conflicts, and humanity reaching a critical mass able to work together to respond to the enormous and existential challenges we face, and to create a healthy and sustainable world for all people and the planet.
+I facilitate human connection and cooperation through empathic communication.
+This work is at the intersection of communication, consciousness, and the ability to respond effectively to conflict.
+My work is based in the international body of Nonviolent Communication (NVC).
+My vision and mission is that empathic communication is seen as an integral part of health and wellness, and that humanity is able to work together to respond to the enormous challenges we face and create a healthy and sustainable world for all people and the planet.

 About John Kinyon